Careers & Higher Education

 The aim of the Careers & Higher Education Department is to help your children make informed decisions by receiving impartial advice about their careers and higher education choices.

 The department is staffed full time by a Careers Office Manager and six other staff, including an American University tutor, Oxbridge and UK Universities Advice Tutors, as well as a Careers Adviser and two other Support Staff.
 It has a fully equipped Careers Library and computer terminals.
 As well as Careers & Higher Education literature, the library also has a lot of information on Gap Year programmes.
-The school is a member of the charitable organisation called the Independent School's Career Organisation (ISCO), which allows access to a wealth of impartial careers advice.
-It calls on the services of the Cambridge Occupational Analysts or COA; another Careers Charity to help pupils pin point Higher Education courses they might find interesting.
+The school is a member of the charitable organisation called FutureSmart Careers (FSC), which allows access to a wealth of impartial careers advice.
+It calls on the services of MyFutureChoice (formerly Cambridge Occupational Analysts); another Careers Charity to help students pin point Higher Education courses they might find interesting.

 Guidance by year group

-Year 11 - Subject to parental agreement, pupils engage interest and psychometric profiling tests.
-This is followed up by an individual careers interview by an independent ISCO specialist, to help them consider what steps they should take in the future.
-Pupils are encouraged to think about their Higher Education plans and what A Levels or other qualifications they need, in order to progress further.
-Pupils are also encouraged to think of other things they could do in order to make their plans come to fruition, like work experience, a year in industry experience (YINI), Headstart courses for Science, Technology, Engineering and Maths (STEM).
+Year 11 - Subject to parental agreement, students engage interest and psychometric profiling tests.
+This is followed up by an individual careers interview by an independent FSC specialist, to help them consider what steps they should take in the future.
+Students are encouraged to think about their Higher Education plans and what A Levels or other qualifications they need, in order to progress further.
+Students are also encouraged to think of other things they could do in order to make their plans come to fruition, like work experience, a year in industry experience (YINI), Headstart courses for Science, Technology, Engineering and Maths (STEM).

 Towards the end of the Lower Sixth year the OM Careers Convention takes place.
-This allows pupils to gain useful advice from Old Millfieldians who are often experts in their professions.
-Mock interviews, Oxbridge Seminars and SAT Workshops help pupils to maximise their chances of gaining entry to the UK or American Universities.
+This allows students to gain useful advice from Old Millfieldians who are often experts in their professions.
+Mock interviews, Oxbridge Seminars and SAT Workshops help students to maximise their chances of gaining entry to the UK or American Universities.
 A dedicated Medics Programme also helps potential doctors gain entry to Medical Schools.
 Finally Millfield is a SAT Test Centre making entry to American Universities a little easier.
-An on-line SAT course is also offered through the College board to help pupils really achieve their full SAT potential.
-A growing number of pupils are also supported in their applications to European Universities.
+An on-line SAT course is also offered through the College board to help students really achieve their full SAT potential.
+A growing number of students are also supported in their applications to European Universities.